LinkedIn API: Automate Company Page Posts

 Publishing videos

-Videos use a four-step upload flow.
+Videos use a four-step chunked upload flow.
 The video must reach AVAILABLE status before it can be referenced in a post.

 Step 1: Initialize the upload